mdak2806/Jig-NFT/README.md

 Below is a bidding functionality which only allows registered users to make bids on the currently offered NFT.
 Depending on the price registered a win or lose message is presented.

 Furthermore, if a win situation does occur the transfer of NFT ownership occurs, which is then saved onto the system.

+## Technologies Used ##

+Ruby on rails was the main tool used to create this application.
+The following technologies where also used:

+1. Ruby on Rails 5.2
+2. CSS
+3. HTML & ERB
+4. Heroku
+5. Cloudinary

 ## Project Status